About

 Time Surfing (Paul Loomans)

-On attention, flow, and responding to what arises rather than rigid planning.
+On working intuitively and responding to what arises rather than rigidly planning.

 Practical Ethics (Peter Singer)